DevExpress-Examples/maui-charts/CS/ScatterChartGetStarted/Readme.md

 ### Create a New Project

-1. In Visual Studio 2022, create a new .NET MAUI project.
+In Visual Studio 2022, create a new .NET MAUI project.
 Name it *ChartViewExample*.

     > If the wizard does not suggest a template for .NET MAUI projects, you can call the following command in a CLI to create a new .NET MAUI project:
     > ```
     > dotnet new maui -n ChartViewExample
     > ```

-1. Install the **DevExpress.Maui.Charts** package from the DevExpress NuGet Gallery.

-    > DevExpress Pie Chart for .NET MAUI supports iOS and Android.
-The project should only contain these platforms.

 ### Add a Chart View to the Main Page